banister/method_source/README.markdown

 It is written in pure Ruby (no C).

 * Some Ruby 1.8 support now available.
-* Support for MRI, RBX, JRuby.
+* Support for MRI, RBX, JRuby, REE

 `method_source` provides the `source` and `comment` methods to the `Method` and `UnboundMethod` and `Proc` classes.